Harold Fethe

 Harold Fethe is a professional jazz guitarist in San Francisco, California who began his recording career later than most.
 For more than two decades he worked in biotechnology.
-In 2002 he give that up and became a full-time musician.
+In 2002 he gave that up and became a full-time musician.
 He recorded Out of Nowhere, his first album as a bandleader, in 2004 with 87-year-old violinist Johnny Frigo.
 The album contains mostly standards in a style suggestive of gypsy jazz.

 The album received favorable reviews from Jazz Review and AllMusic.